Linear Algebra Preliminary Examination, Format/Grading, Content Bins and Expectations of Students

 The grading of the exam and determination of pass/fail is based upon student responses for the six problems submitted by the student.
 Solutions (proofs, examples/counterexamples, etc.) are graded on both correctness of the mathematical argument and correct writing.
 Extraneous material provided by the student that is not relevant to a solution negatively impacts the assessment of the solution.
 Progress towards the problem as stated is required for partial credit; solutions of a similar related or a partial problem are considered not relevant.
 Incorrect or imprecise notation, or lack of proper mathematical proof writing negatively impacts the assessment of the solution.

-- Vector Spaces: examples of vector spaces, linear independence, span, basis vectors, rank, finite- dimensional and infinite-dimensional vector spaces, subspace, sum, direct sum.
-(See Chapter 2 of Strang (LAA), Chapter 3 and 4.1 of Strang (ILA), Chapter 4 of Lay, and Chapters 1, 2 and 4 of Axler).
+- Vector Spaces: examples of vector spaces, linear independence, span, basis vectors, rank, finite-dimensional and infinite-dimensional vector spaces, subspace, sum, direct sum.
+(See Chapters 1, 2 3 and 4 of Axler).
 Linear Transformations: matrix representation, change of basis, products of linear maps, null space, range, fundamental subspaces, injectivity, surjectivity, rank-nullity theorem, invertibility, isomorphism, operators.
-(See Chapters 3 and 10 of Axler, Chapter 6 of Nobel and Daniel).
+(See Chapters 3 and 10 of Axler).

-Inner Product Spaces: inner products, vector norms, matrix norms, norms induced by inner products, orthogonality, orthonormality, Gram-Schmidt procedure, orthogonal complements, orthogonal projection, Cauchy-Schwartz inequality.
-(See Chapter 6 of Axler, Chapter 5.6-5.9 of Nobel and Daniel, and Chapters 3.1-3.4, and 7.2 of Strang (LAA), Chapter 5 of Horn and Johnson).
+- Inner Product Spaces: inner products, vector norms, matrix norms, norms induced by inner products, orthogonality, orthonormality, Gram-Schmidt procedure, orthogonal complements, orthogonal projection, Cauchy-Schwartz inequality.
+(See Chapter 6 of Axler).

-Classes of Operators and Matrices: self-adjoint, Hermitian, symmetric, normal, unitary, positive definite, isometry, nilpotent, spectral theorem.
-(See Chapters 7, 8 and 9 of Axler, and Chapters 2, 4, and 7 of Horn and Johnson.)
+- Classes of Operators and Matrices: self-adjoint, Hermitian, symmetric, normal, unitary, positive definite, isometry, nilpotent, spectral theorem.
+(See Chapters 7, 8 and 9 of Axler).

-Eigenvalues and Eigenvectors: characteristic polynomial, eigenvalues/eigenvectors, generalized eigenvectors/eigenspaces, multiplicity, trace, determinant, similarity transformation, diagonalization, determinant, singular value decomposition.
-(See Chapter 5, 8 and 10 of Axler, Chapter 5 of Strang (LAA), Chapter 1 of Horn and Johnson, Chapter 6 of Strang (ILA), and Chapters 5.1-5.5 and 7.1 of Lay.
-For determinants, see Chapter 4 of Strang (LAA), Chapter 5 of Strang (ILA), Chapter 10 of Axler, or Chapter 3 of Lay.
-Singular value decomposition: (See Chapter 7 of Axler, and Section 8.4 of Daniel and Noble).
+- Eigenvalues and Eigenvectors: characteristic polynomial, eigenvalues/eigenvectors, generalized eigenvectors/eigenspaces, multiplicity, trace, determinant, similarity transformation, diagonalization, determinant, singular value decomposition.
+(See Chapter 5, 7, 8 and 10 of Axler).
+For determinants, see Chapter 10 of Axler.
+Singular value decomposition: (See Chapter 7 of Axler).
 Canonical Forms: Jordan Form, minimal polynomial, Cayley-Hamilton theorem.
-(See Chapters 8 and 9 of Axler, Chapter 3 of Horn and Johnson, Appendix B of Strang (LAA), and Chapter 9 of Nobel and Daniel).
+(See Chapters 8 and 9 of Axler).

 The exam assumes students have competence with basic skills and concepts covered in undergraduate linear algebra courses.
-These include solving linear systems of equations, Gaussian elimination, row echelon form, LU-decomposition, linear independence, inner product, matrix multiplication, matrix inverses, determinants, eigenvalues/eigenvectors, Euclidean vector spaces, least squares.
+These include solving linear systems of equations, Gaussian elimination, row echelon form, LU-decomposition, linear independence, matrix multiplication, matrix inverses, determinants, properties of R^n, general vector spaces and subspaces, computing bases for fundamental subspaces of a matrix, eigenvalues/eigenvectors, diagonalizability, eigendecomposition of symmetric/Hermitian matrices and nonsymmetric/non-Hermitian matrices, eigendecomposition of self-adjoint matrices using an orthogonal similarity transformation, inner products, Gram-Schmidt algorithm, least squares, singular value decomposition.
 Such skills may be required to work problems in any of the content bins.

 General expectations of students